c-holtermann/pubmed_anthroplot/README.md

 Both scripts need a config file.
 Default ist ```pubmed_anthroplot.json```.
 This defines the search term and label of plot and axes.

+ToDo
+====
+The term for anthroposophic medicine includes a lot of publications that are not directly related to anthroposophic medicien.
+It needs to be refined.

 3 plots
 =======
 ![example plot](2021-11-14_fig_3_en.png)